IBM/cloudpakforapps-workshop/workshop/exercise-4/README.md

 # Exercise 4: Customizing an existing Appsody Stack

-> **NOTE**: To make your own stack, instead of extending one, follow this tutorial: <https://developer.ibm.com/tutorials/create-appsody-stack/>.

 This section is broken up into the following steps:

 1. [The role of a stack in the development process](#1-The-role-of-a-stack-in-the-development-process)